 Questions regarding filing fees should be directed to the clerk’s office in the county of your case.
 See the answer to question 2 for locations and contact information for the clerks’ offices.

 Both parties must submit a completed Financial Affidavit before the case can be referred.
 If the combined gross annual income of both parties is less than $100,000.00 then the case manager may refer the case to the 19th Judicial Circuit Mediation Program.
 The mediation program case manager will submit an Order for Mediation for the judge’s signature.
 Once the judge has signed the Order, the mediation program will schedule the mediation and provide written notification of the date, time, and location of the mediation.

-The self-represented litigant will need to contact the judge’s office and request available hearing dates from the judicial assistant.
+The self-represented litigant will need to contact the judge or magistrate’s office and request available hearing dates from the judicial assistant.
 You will then need to contact the attorney’s office to coordinate the date with the attorney.
 Once a date has been agreed upon, you will need to call the judicial assistant again to reserve the hearing date.
 You will then need to complete a Notice of Hearing and provide it to the clerk’s office, attorney’s office, and judicial assistant.
 A Notice of Hearing is available on the Florida State Courts website at http://www.flcourts.org/gen_public/family/forms_rules/index.shtml.

 Judges and magistrates are not permitted to speak to parties about their case outside of the courtroom.
 If you have an issue you need addressed by the court, you must file a proper pleading and, if appropriate, a hearing will be scheduled.